stanographer/vox-frontend-exercise/README.md

 Postcss.config.js contains a config file that lets postcss parse CSS and load vendor prefixes and CSS rules based on Can I Use.

 Tailwind.config.js contains configuration for Tailwind, a CSS utility framework that allows for rapid, class-based construction of front-end structures.
-It allows me to store commonly-used attributes for reuse, akin to SASS variables.
+It allows developers to store commonly-used attributes for reuse, akin to SASS variables, minimizing style overrides and the need to heavily modularize style rules to specific components.

 React source code resides in ```src```. ```src/components``` contains presentational components, ```src/redux``` contains files used for Redux, ```src/styles``` contains my Tailwind CSS file, and ```src/data.js``` contains my mock data that would normally be served up by the backend.